syscoin/syscoind-rpc/README.md

 ## Usage

-Works as a Typescript library or a ES6 Javascript libarary.
+Works as a Typescript library or a ES6 Javascript library.
+Calls can be made individually or batched.
+There are a set of Typescript helper objects for certain requests see **src/model/request/\*.ts** for more info.

 *Typescript*
 ```